jondang04/cse15l-lab-reports/LabReport1.md

 ## 2. Your CSE15L Account
 The link below redirect you to find your CSE15L account and from there, reset your password according to the instructions given.
 - Click the link [here](https://sdacs.ucsd.edu/~icc/index.php)

+Follow these steps if you need any help in resetting your password
+  1. Once you've opened the link, go to the area where it says account lookup and enter in your student ID and your username that comes from your UCSD email
+    - From this you'll obtain your account username, everyone will have the same first nine characters but the last three are the most inportant as they are specific to you.
+  3.

 ## 3. VS Code
 Download [VS Code](https://code.visualstudio.com/) for your respective operating system and install it properly according to the instructions.